Mohammed-Refat/BlackJack_Game/README.md

 single player had the maximum score then that player WINs the game The strategy is to increase your score by hitting to get close to 21 (but not over), while also taking into consideration what the dealer’s score could be.
-The game can be summarized with the following steps:
+#The game can be summarized with the following steps:
-1. Deck creation & initial card draw.
+##1.
+Deck creation & initial card draw.
 a.
 Create deck
 b.
 Do the initial card draw for the player and the dealer (a total of 4 cards)
 c.
 Remove drawn cards from the deck
-2. Player’s turn (repeated 3 times for the 3 players)
+##2.
+Player’s turn (repeated 3 times for the 3 players)
 a.
 Hit or Stand
 b.
 Update the player’s score.
-3. Dealer’s turn
+##3.
+Dealer’s turn
 a.
 Hit until he either scores 21 (BLACKJACK), a score more than the maximum score of the 3 players or bust.
-4. Make decisions(someone WINS or it’s a PUSH) and end the game.
+##4.
+Make decisions(someone WINS or it’s a PUSH) and end the game.